Personnel & Medical Files

 “Security files” contain documents regarding an employer’s investigations of losses, misconduct, suspected crimes, and investigative information maintained under government requirements, provided this information is not used to determine an employee’s eligibility for employment, promotion, additional compensation, transfer, termination, disciplinary, or other adverse personnel action.

 Can Employees Review and/or Copy Their Personnel File?

-An employee has a right to a copy of his/her personnel file, although the employer may charge a reasonable fee for copying it.
-If an employer charges a fee for copying, it should do so consistently.
+An employee has a right to a copy of their personnel file, although the employer may charge a reasonable fee for copying it.
+If an employer charges a fee for copying, they should do so consistently.

 What About Medical Records?

-“Medical records” are defined by Connecticut law as all papers, documents and reports prepared by a physician, psychiatrist or psychologist that are in the possession of an employer and are work-related or upon which such employer relies to make any employment-related decision.
+Medical records are defined by Connecticut law as all documents and reports prepared by a physician, psychiatrist, or psychologist that are in the possession of an employer and are work-related or upon which such employer relies to make any employment-related decision.

-This can be accomplished by setting up a separate medical file for each employee and keeping all medical records for that employee in the medical file.
+This can be accomplished by setting up a separate medical file for each employee and keeping all medical records for that employee in the confidential file.

 Under What Circumstances Can I Release Information from an Employee’s Personnel or Medical Files?